Kelsi-Wolter/reveal.js/alex.md

 * Safely runs consecutively
 * But if two sessions run it concurrently, one might fail
-* Exactly at midnight, two sessions try to create same partition for today
+* Exactly at midnight, two sessions try to create same partition for today - COLLISION

 ---